mizumaru1108/maru_be_tender/packages/raise/README.md

 # Tmra Raise

-API service backend for Tmra, serving both OpenAPI and GraphQL protocols.
+The API service backend for Tmra, serving both OpenAPI and GraphQL protocols.

 ## Installation